-- I regularly receive feedback from school staff on how well my child is learning. - I receive positive communication about my child from the school. - The principal at this school is an effective leader.
+- \ I regularly receive feedback from school staff on how well my child is learning. - \ I receive positive communication about my child from the school. - \ I believe school rules are enforced consistently at this school.

-We chose the following three areas to implement a 90 day action plan to see our gains and improvements based on specific action steps from the action plans:
+We chose the following three areas to implement an action plan to see our gains and improvements based on specific action steps from the action plans: